 Blood spot screening

-This is a blood test carried out when your baby is about 5 days old.
-Four spots of blood are collected from a heel prick and tested for nine serious but rare conditions which can be treated more effectively if detected early.
+This is a blood test carried out when your baby is 5 days old by a midwife visiting you at home.
+It is important that you are available for this.
+It is not compulsory but is recommended because it could save your baby’s life.
+Four spots of blood are collected from a heel prick and tested for ten serious but rare conditions which can be treated more effectively if detected early.

 The conditions tested for are:

-• Hypothyroidism: a condition in which the thyroid gland does not work, seriously affecting the baby’s development if untreated
+· Congenital Hypothyroidism : a condition in which the thyroid gland does not work, seriously affecting the baby’s cognitive and physical development if untreated

-• Inherited metabolic diseases: Babies are screened for 6 inherited metabolic diseases: phenylketonuria (PKU), medium-chain acyl-CoA dehydrogenase deficiency (MCADD), maple syrup urine disease (MSUD), isovaleric acidaemia (IVA), glutaric aciduria type 1 (GA1) and homocystinuria (pyridoxine unresponsive) (HCU).
+· Inherited metabolic diseases: Babies are screened for 6 inherited metabolic diseases: phenylketonuria (PKU), medium-chain acyl-CoA dehydrogenase deficiency (MCADD), maple syrup urine disease (MSUD), isovaleric acidaemia (IVA), glutaric aciduria type 1 (GA1) and homocystinuria (pyridoxine unresponsive) (HCU).
+These are inherited conditions where the baby’s digestive system cannot break down certain foods which build up in the body and cause damage.
 Without treatment, babies with inherited metabolic diseases can become suddenly and seriously ill, but they can all be treated with a carefully managed diet and in some cases, medication as well.

-Your health visitor will inform you of the result of this test, usually when your baby is 6–8 weeks old.
-If the blood test requires further action, you will be contacted within 21 days of the blood test being undertaken.
+If the tests are negative, you will receive a letter within 6 weeks.
+If the blood test requires further action, you will be contacted within 21 days of the blood test being taken.

 After screening, blood spots are stored for five years and may be used anonymously for public health monitoring.
 In the future there is a small chance researchers may want to invite you to take part in research linked to the blood spot programme.